MythologIQ/Hearthlink/docs/process_refinement.md

 **This audit ensures that Hearthlink maintains platinum-grade quality standards through comprehensive feature tracking, complete variance reporting, and accurate cross-reference validation.
 No phase or merge can proceed without addressing the identified critical blockers.**

 *Latest update: 2025-07-08 (Phase Checklist & Variance Report Audit completed, critical blockers identified and documented)*

+## Section 28: Enterprise Behavior Alignment SOP

+### Core Persona Behavior Standards
+**All core persona behaviors must align with enterprise system logic unless explicitly overridden in documentation.
+Test suites must reflect this as the default expected outcome.**

+**Rationale:** The Hearthlink AI Ecosystem is designed with enterprise-grade security and functionality as the baseline.
+Core personas should exhibit enterprise behavior patterns to ensure consistency and scalability.

+**Implementation Requirements:**
+- Test suites must validate enterprise behavior as the canonical outcome
+- Auto-escalation, risk assessment, and compliance checks should follow enterprise patterns
+- Security event handling must use enterprise data structures when available
+- Fallback implementations should only be used when enterprise modules are unavailable

+**Examples:**
+- Sentry persona auto-escalates high-severity incidents (enterprise behavior)
+- Risk assessments require populated data for compliance validation
+- SecurityEvent uses enterprise format (event_id, category, severity) as primary interface

+**Documentation Requirements:**
+- All behavior changes must be documented in change_log.md
+- Test updates must reflect enterprise logic alignment
+- Variance reports must document any deviations from enterprise patterns

+### AI Persona Enterprise Alignment Rule
+**All AI personas default to enterprise-aligned behavior unless explicitly scoped otherwise.
+Test suites must reflect this.**

+**Rationale:** The Hearthlink AI Ecosystem is designed as an enterprise-grade system.
+All AI personas should exhibit enterprise behavior patterns by default to ensure consistency, security, and scalability across the platform.

+**Implementation Requirements:**
+- Test suites must validate enterprise behavior as the canonical outcome
+- Persona interactions must follow enterprise security and governance patterns
+- Data structures and interfaces must prioritize enterprise-grade functionality
+- Fallback implementations should only be used when enterprise modules are unavailable

+**Examples:**
+- Sentry persona auto-escalates high-severity incidents
+- Alden persona uses enterprise-grade knowledge management
+- Mimic persona follows enterprise collaboration patterns
+- All personas use enterprise data formats when available

+**Documentation Requirements:**
+- All persona behavior must be documented with enterprise alignment notes
+- Test suites must reflect enterprise behavior as the expected outcome
+- Variance reports must document any deviations from enterprise patterns